-The apostle Paul revealed his heart attitude of meekness by his determination to declare the truth of Yahushua Messiah in the face of great opposition (Acts 20:22-24 and 2Corinthians 4:11 see also 2Corinthians 11:23-30).
+The apostle Paul revealed his heart attitude of meekness by his determination to declare the truth of Yahushua Messiah in the face of great opposition (Acts 20:22-24; 2Corinthians 4:11; see also 2Corinthians 11:23-30).

 Hudson Taylor revealed his heart attitude of meekness by the surrender of all he had in order to labour and pour out his heart in intercession for China’s multitudes.
 “An easy-going, non-self-denying life will never be one of power.” – J. Hudson Taylor: God’s Mighty Man of Prayer.

 Adoniram Judson revealed his heart attitude of meekness by the patient endurance of his 13 month confinement in a loathsome, wretched, Oriental jail.
 “If I had not felt certain that every additional trial was ordered by God’s infinite love and mercy, I could not have survived my accumulated sufferings.” – Adoniram Judson’s Imprisonment

 Mary Slessor revealed her heart attitude of meekness by her bravery among the heathen tribes of Calabar to rescue twin babies from being murdered.
 Mary Slessor, Among the Cannibals of Calabar

 Smith Wigglesworth revealed his heart attitude of meekness by his deep intimacy with the heavenly Father and his bold, unquestioning faith in God’s Word which brought spectacular results among the sick and suffering.
 Smith Wigglesworth: the ‘Apostle of Faith’